zoff-music/zoff/README.md

 ##### The server-side is required for this website, and it's found at: <a href="https://github.com/zoff-music/zoff-server">here</a>

-### Zoff now supports integrated casting with chromecast!
+## Zoff supports integrated casting with chromecast

 ##### Config